CroweCybersecurity/ad-ldap-enum/README.md

 Active Directory LDAP Enumerator

 optional arguments:
   -h, --help                                        show this help message and exit -v, --verbose                                     Display debugging information.
+  -o FILENAME_PREPEND, --prepend FILENAME_PREPEND   Prepend a string to all output file names.

 Server Parameters:
   -l LDAP_SERVER, --server LDAP_SERVER              IP address of the LDAP server.
   -d DOMAIN, --domain DOMAIN                        Authentication account's FQDN.
 If an alternative domain is not specified this will be also used as the Base DN for searching LDAP.
   -a ALT_DOMAIN, --alt-domain ALT_DOMAIN            Alternative FQDN to use as the Base DN for searching LDAP.
   -e, --nested                                      Expand nested groups.

 Authentication Parameters:
   -n, --null                                        Use a null binding to authenticate to LDAP.
   -u USERNAME, --username USERNAME                  Authentication account's username.
   -p PASSWORD, --password PASSWORD                  Authentication account's password.
 ```

 ### Example